 - Food and Drink

-Break O’Day Council are proud to be joint owners of the Blue Derby Mountain Bike Trails along with our neighbouring Council, Dorset.
+Break O’Day Council are also proud to be joint owners of the Blue Derby Mountain Bike Trails along with our neighbouring Council, Dorset.

 We are responsible for three trails in the Blue Derby Network which are located 40 mins from St Helens in the Weldborough and Blue Tier area.
 One of these is considered to be the jewel in the Blue Derby crown, the Blue Tier Descent.
 Click here to see a video of the trail from Flow Mountain Bike magazine.